 About Oshkosh Corporation

 Oshkosh Corp. makes vehicles that carry troops, lift firefighters, pick up trash, tow cars, and handle an assortment of other heavy vehicle duties.
 The company's commercial and access lines include products such as CON-E-CO concrete batch plants, McNeilus refuse vehicle bodies, Jerr-Dan tow trucks, and JLG aerial work platforms.
 Its emergency offerings range from snow blowers to aircraft rescue and firefighting vehicles (Pierce).
 Oshkosh makes its products in about 30 plants in the US and around the world.
 The North America accounts for most of its sales.
 Vehicles are sold via dealers to global airport, institutional, construction, and municipal markets.
 The company traces its roots back to 1917.

-The Access Equipment segment—consisting of its JLG and Jerr-Dan brands—generates about half of total revenue and makes aerial work platforms, tow trucks, and telehandlers used by rental companies, construction contractors, manufacturing companies, home improvement stores, and the military.
+The Access Equipment segment—consisting of its JLG and Jerr-Dan brands—generates about 40% of total revenue and makes aerial work platforms, tow trucks, and telehandlers used by rental companies, construction contractors, manufacturing companies, home improvement stores, and the military.

 The Defense segment (about 30% of sales) manufactures vehicles that haul tanks, missile systems, ammunition, fuel, troops, and cargo for a broad range of missions.
 It supplies US and foreign military organizations, as well as law-enforcement agencies, with military tactical wheeled vehicles.
 These include the Joint Light Tactical Vehicle (JLTV), Heavy Expanded Mobility Tactical Truck (HEMTT), the Heavy Equipment Transporter (HET), and the Logistic Vehicle System Replacement (LVSR).

-The Fire & Emergency segment (some 15%) supplies commercial and custom firefighting vehicles and equipment (Pierce), vehicles for aircraft rescue, vehicles for snow removal (through Airport Products), and communications broadcasting vehicles (Frontline).
+The Fire & Emergency segment (more than 15%) supplies commercial and custom firefighting vehicles and equipment (Pierce), vehicles for aircraft rescue, vehicles for snow removal (through Airport Products), and communications broadcasting vehicles (Frontline).

 Sales and Marketing